FREQUENTLY ASKED QUESTIONS

 1. What is your style?

-It's a photo reportage, which means that we're trying to tell your wedding story with stills.
+It's a photo reportage, which means that we tell your wedding story through stills.
 This means most of photos are captured in the moment, or without posing.

 Many photographers these days advertise their services with engagement or post-wedding shots, to try to help them stand out from competition.
 This is the complete opposite to our style and truly has little to do with the wedding itself.
 We understand that many couples these days plan their weddings very carefully and want their photos to look exactly the same or as close to photos seen in magazines or online.
 We appreciate that because it's their Big Day, but as photographers we are almost certain that most of those photos from the magazines usually take hours of careful preparation with models in strictly controlled environments and whilst the engagement and post-wedding shoots can be arranged in such way, the Big Day can't be recreated.
 One should ask oneself when planning the wedding, whether "I want to spend most of my beautiful day posing for artificially created work" or "Do I want the photographer to remind me of the memories from my wedding".
 Both ways are fine, so it all comes down to the choice of the right path for each couple.